 Penalties for BUI are up to six months in jail and/or fines up to $1,000.
 A BUI resulting in serious injury or death is a crime.
 The sentence includes prison for two to 20 years.
 The fines are $2,000 to $5,000.

-Not surprisingly, field sobriety tests on boats are extremely difficult to pass.
+Needless to say, field sobriety tests on boats are extremely difficult to pass.

 IV.
 Legal Advice